amoghpj/amoghpj.github.io/readinglist.md

 - The Art and Politics of Science - *Harold Varmus*
 - On Human Nature - *E.O.
 Wilson*
 - Among The Believers - *V. S. Naipaul*
+- A Dominant Character: The Radical Science and Restless Politics of J. B. S. Haldane - *Samanth Subramanian*
+- The Opium Wars - *W. Travis Hanes III and Frank Sanello*

 **Fiction**